Shark have a complete range of corded, cordless, upright and handheld vacuum cleaners.

 Duo Clean Technology

-The earlier models didn’t have this one them so they were like most other vacuums which have a single brush bar in the main head unit.
+The earlier models didn’t have this technology on them, so they were like most other vacuums which have a single brush bar in the main head unit.

 Duo just means it has two brushes in the head unit.